FAIMS/FAIMS2-Documentation/docs/Program+Logic+Support.md

 [Show a dialog to the user allowing them to sign in to a password protected, signup-enabled module.]

--   **[successCallback]**[ the callback to execute if the user provided email address and password match what\'s recorded in the module\'s database, typically the newTab() call made in non-password protected modules when a user is selected]
+-   **[successCallback]**[ the callback to execute if the user provided email address and password match what's recorded in the module's database, typically the newTab() call made in non-password protected modules when a user is selected]

-[Caveats: The module database\'s user table must contain password and email fields.
-The implemented selectUser() method in the module\'s ui\_logic.bsh must retrieve the password field in addition to the email field.
+[Caveats: The module database's user table must contain password and email fields.
+The implemented selectUser() method in the module's ui_logic.bsh must retrieve the password field in addition to the email field.
 The Select User dropdown must be populated before calling this so the user can select their account - the dialog only prompts for the password.]